Aerobraking/sonipen/readme.md

 It currently supports Edge and Chrome with a surface pen.

-For Chrome, the website needs to run on a http server (can be a local one), otherwise the getImageData() from a canvas throws a security exception.
+For Chrome, the website needs to run on a (local) http server, otherwise the getImageData() from a canvas throws a security exception.

 ## How to Use the project